mixonic/rfcs/text/0000-module-unification-namespaces.md

 * `null` if there is no matching resolution
 * `null` is there is a matching resolution that is top level (non local, not from a package)
-* An absolute specifier if there is a matching local or package-scoped resolution
+* If there is a matching local or package-scoped resolution, an absolute specifier or other unique string mapping to the module.
+This string is used for subsequent `resolve` calls to the resolver and for maintaining the list of singletons in Ember's container.

 ### The addon migration path